NFL Week 16 Grades: Rams get an 'A' for clinching NFC West, Browns get an 'F'

 Bears: B-

 If you're a Bears fan who doesn't like ugly wins, then you definitely hated this victory over the Browns.
-It's a Christmas miracle that Mitchell Trubisky survived all four quarters after getting sacked five times in the game.
+It's a Christmas miracle that Mitchell Trubisky survived all four quarters after getting sacked five times.
 Although the Bears struggled on offense, the one thing they did do well was score in the red zone.
-The Bears made three trips inside Cleveland's 20 in the game and came away with touchdowns all three times.
+The Bears made three trips inside Cleveland's 20 and came away with three touchdowns.
 The Bears' secret weapon in this game was Jordan Howard, who rushed for two touchdowns.
 The NFL might want to think about giving the AFC North's playoff berth to the Bears after this game.
 With the win over the Browns, the Bears will finish the season 4-0 against the division.

 New England 37-16 over Buffalo